Elisabot/basically-notes/frameworks/http.md

 3 is still just a draft, but utilizes a tsp called QUIC which is like a form of UDP

 ##### note
-IPC _inter-process communication_ is a protocol for local socket communication using the kernal :shrug: is this what a locl dev environment does?
+  * IPC _inter-process communication_ is a protocol for local socket communication using the kernal :shrug: is this what a locl dev environment does?
+  * side node: thinking about localhost again. port numbers vs IP addresses, same? not same?? not same, love. an IP address refers to one machine or system in a network, whereas a port specifies the interface of connection to an application or service on a system